sumeetmathpati/cs-gate/_os/process-management/process-management.md

 ---

 - **Process is program under execution.**
+- Some more definitions of process are:
+    - Process is schedulable unit.
+    - Process is executable unit/
+    - Process is instance of program
 - Process resides in **main memory.**
 - To execute instructions in program, it should aquire processor.